franzholz/mastertemplate/Documentation/ExtMasterTemplate/Administration/Index.rst

 Administration
 --------------

-The extension can be configured in the constants and setup.
+Your website must be configured in the constants and the setup.

 .. toctree::